hydroframe/ospool_parflow/README.md

 This apptainer image was built using code in this repo.
 See [Building Apptainer Image](#building-a-parflow-apptainer-image) to build your own apptainer image.

+You do not have to build your own apptainer image.
+There is already a parflow image on the OSPool server and this is referenced in the .submit file in the demo example.

 # Clone the demo to the OSPool Server